-1.7.
-Safety requirements for nuclear fuel cycle facilities (i.e. facilities for uranium ore refining, conversion, enrichment, reconversion2, storage of fissile material, fabrication of fuel including mixed oxide fuel, storage and reprocessing of spent fuel, associated conditioning and storage of waste, and facilities for fuel cycle related research and development) are established in SSR-4 [1].
-This Safety Guide provides recommendations on meeting these requirements for reprocessing facilities.
+- 1.7.
+Safety requirements for nuclear fuel cycle facilities (i.e. facilities for uranium ore refining, conversion, enrichment, reconversion, storage of fissile material, fabrication of fuel (including mixed oxide fuel, storage and reprocessing of spent fuel, associated conditioning and storage of waste, and facilities for fuel cycle related research and development) are established in SSR-4 [1].
+This Safety Guide provides recommendations on meeting these requirements for reprocessing facilities. - 1.8.
+This Safety Guide covers facilities that use the PUREX process to reprocess fuels containing uranium and plutonium on a commercial scale.
+This Safety Guide does not specifically address the reprocessing of thorium from fast breeder reactors or other advanced reactor systems, or the partitioning of radionuclides other than uranium and plutonium, as there is insufficient experience of with these

-1.8.
-This Safety Guide covers facilities that use the PUREX3 process to reprocess fuels containing uranium and plutonium on a commercial scale.
-This Safety Guide does not specifically address the reprocessing of thorium from fast breeder reactors or other advanced reactor systems, or the partitioning of radionuclides other than uranium and plutonium, as there is insufficient experience of these processes and facilities at a commercial scale.
-However, the similarity between aqueous processes allows for the
+&lt;sup>1 INTERNATIONAL ATOMIC ENERGY AGENCY, Safety of Nuclear Fuel Reprocessing Facilities, IAEA Safety Standards Series No. SSG-42, IAEA, Vienna (2017).

-1 INTERNATIONAL ATOMIC ENERGY AGENCY, Safety of Nuclear Fuel Reprocessing Facilities, IAEA Safety Standards Series No. SSG-42, IAEA, Vienna (2017)
+&lt;sup>2 Also referred to as 'deconversion'.

-2 Also referred to as 'deconversion'.
+&lt;sup>3 A process for separating Plutonium plutonium and Uranium uranium from spent fuel and from one another each other.

-3 A process for separating Plutonium and Uranium from spent fuel and from one another application of most of the recommendations provided in this Safety Guide, with suitable adjustments, to facilities reprocessing other types of nuclear fuel.
+processes and facilities at a commercial scale.
+However, the similarity between aqueous processes allows for the application of most of the recommendations provided in this Safety Guide, with suitable adjustments, to facilities reprocessing other types of nuclear fuel.